moxordo/hypefeed/youtube-rss-generator/README.md

 ## Limitations

-- **Handles and Custom Names**: YouTube handles (`@username`) and custom channel names (`/c/name`) cannot be directly converted to RSS feeds.
-These require resolving to a channel ID first, which would require additional API access.
+- **Network Dependency**: The server now fetches YouTube pages to extract channel information from videos, playlists, handles, and custom names.
+This requires network access and may be affected by YouTube's rate limiting or changes to their page structure.

-- **Individual Videos**: RSS feeds are not available for individual videos, shorts, or live streams.
-You need to provide the channel or playlist URL instead.
+- **Rate Limiting**: YouTube may rate limit both RSS feed access and page fetching.
+The server includes caching to minimize repeated requests.

-- **Rate Limiting**: YouTube may rate limit RSS feed access.
-The server includes caching to minimize repeated validation requests.
+- **Page Structure Changes**: Channel extraction from videos and playlists depends on YouTube's HTML structure.
+If YouTube changes their page layout, extraction may fail until the patterns are updated.

 ## Development